wiwaszko-intel/scenescape/docs/user-guide/other-topics/model-configuration-file-format.md

 - **`model`**: Path to the model file (typically `.xml` for OpenVINO models).
 - **`model_proc`**: Path to the model processing configuration file (`.json`).

 > **Note**: The model proc file is deprecated.
 Avoid using it to prevent dealing with a legacy solution.
 It will be maintained for some time to ensure backward compatibility, but you should not use it in modern applications.
 The new method of model preparation is described in the Model Info Section.
-See the Model proc file [documentation page](https://dlstreamer.github.io/dev_guide/model_proc_file.html) for more details.
+See the Model proc file [documentation page](https://dlstreamer.github.io/dev_guide/model_proc_file.html) for more details on the deprecated functionality.

 **Important**: Paths are automatically resolved relative to the `/home/pipeline-server/models` directory in the DLStreamer container.
 Use relative paths from this base directory.